Living Without Beth and Craig: Definitions and Interpolants in Description and Modal Logics with Nominals and Role Inclusions: Abstract

 \section{Abstract}

 The Craig interpolation property (CIP) states that an interpolant for an implication exists iff it is valid.
 The projective Beth definability property (PBDP) states that an explicit definition exists iff a formula stating implicit definability is valid.
-Thus, the CIP and PBDP transform potentially hard existence problems into deduction problems in the underlying logic.
-Description Logics with nominals and/or role inclusions do not enjoy the CIP nor PBDP, but interpolants and explicit definitions have many potential applications in ontology engineering and ontology-based data management.
-In this article we show the following: even without Craig and Beth, the existence of interpolants and explicit definitions is decidable in description logics with nominals and/or role inclusions such as $\mathcal{ALCO}$, $\mathcal{ALCH}$ and $\mathcal{ALCHIO}$.
-However, living without Craig and Beth makes this problem harder than deduction: we prove that the existence problems become \TwoExpTime-complete, thus one exponential harder than validity.
-The existence of explicit definitions is \TwoExpTime-hard even if one asks for a definition of a nominal using any symbol distinct from that nominal, but it becomes \ExpTime-complete if one asks for a definition of a concept name using any symbol distinct from that concept name.
+Thus, the CIP and PBDP reduce potentially hard existence problems to entailment in the underlying logic.
+Description (and modal) logics with nominals and/or role inclusions do not enjoy the CIP nor the PBDP, but interpolants and explicit definitions have many applications, in particular in concept learning, ontology engineering, and ontology-based data management.
+In this article we show that, even without Beth and Craig, the existence of interpolants and explicit definitions is decidable in description logics with nominals and/or role inclusions such as $\mathcal{ALCO}$, $\mathcal{ALCH}$ and $\mathcal{ALCHOI}$ and corresponding hybrid modal logics.
+However, living without Beth and Craig makes these problems harder than entailment: the existence problems become \TwoExpTime-complete in the presence of an ontology or the universal modality, and \coNExpTime-complete otherwise.
+We also analyze explicit definition existence if all symbols (except the one that is defined) are admitted in the definition.
+In this case the complexity depends on whether one considers individual or concept names.
+Finally, we consider the problem of computing interpolants and explicit definitions if they exist and turn the complexity upper bound proof into an algorithm computing them, at least for description logics with role inclusions.